 Even without numbers, you can showcase the advantages of your company’s service by listing benefits, like this example:

-In short: if you don’t have the number you crave, don’t despair.
+If you don’t have the number you crave, don’t despair.
 Be creative, always keeping your customer and their challenges in mind.

 One last tidbit – don’t forget to ask for hard numbers when conducting your case study interview with the customer.